This post may contain affiliate or sponsored links. Please read our disclosure policy.

-- Heat oil in a large stock pot over medium heat.
-Saute onion, carrots, and celery until soft (about 3-4 minutes).
+- Heat oil in a large stock pot over medium-high heat.
+Saute onion, carrots, and celery until soft, about 4 minutes.
 Add garlic and saute 1 minute.

-- Add garbanzo beans, chicken stock, tomato juice, water, Italian seasoning (crush in hand before adding), salt, and pepper.
+- Add garbanzo beans, vegetable broth, tomato juice, water, Italian seasoning (crush in hand before adding), salt, and pepper.
 Bring to a boil.
 Turn heat down and simmer for 10 minutes.

 - Add whole wheat macaroni noodles and cook for 4-5 more minutes (or a few minutes less than the directions say to cook it.)

 - Then, add green beans, broccoli, and cauliflower and cook for 4-5 minutes (or until crisp-tender).